How Much Are Your KrisFlyer Miles Worth?

-For KrisFlyer redemptions, however, the number of miles required does not seem to vary according to travel season, though redemption spaces may sell out quickly for very popular destinations.
+For KrisFlyer redemptions, however, the number of miles required doesn’t vary according to travel season, though redemption spaces may sell out quickly for very popular destinations.

-For example, a round-trip ticket on the cheapest fare to London may cost at least S$300 more over the Christmas holiday week than in September.
-On the other hand, the number of miles required for redemption during both periods is the same.
+For example, the cheapest fare for a round-trip ticket to London may cost at least S$300 more over the Christmas holiday week than in September.
+On the other hand, the number of miles required for redemption during both periods stays the same.

-Hence, you might want to use your miles during popular holidays seasons and buy a ticket in cash for off-peak shoulder seasons.
+Hence, you might want to use your miles during popular holiday seasons and buy a ticket in cash for off-peak shoulder seasons.